Tanks of the United States

 The United States has produced tanks since their inception in World War I, up until the present day.
 While there were several American experiments in tank design, the first American tanks to see service were copies of French light tanks and a joint heavy tank design with the United Kingdom.

-In the interwar period there was reduced development due to the low expenditure on war material following the US isolationist policy and the financial position.
+In the interwar period there was reduced development due to the low expenditure on war material following the US non-interventionist policy and the financial position.

 In World War II, the US came to the fore with tanks designed for mass production and reliability reflecting the US position as the "arsenal of democracy".

 The U.S. has been greatly influential in the design philosophy, production and doctrine of tanks, and has been responsible for some of the most successful tank designs.